Fiber mergers rage on with Bell Canada buying Ziply Fiber for CAN $7 billion

 • Ziply will continue to overbuild its copper network in the Pacific Northwest

 Fiber M&A is on fire – even with the unknown of the U.S. election tomorrow.
-This morning, Bell Canada announced it was acquiring Ziply Fiber for $3.65 billion in cash plus the assumption of debt, resulting in a transaction value of about C$7 billion (USD $5.1 billion).
+This morning, Bell Canada announced it was acquiring Ziply Fiber for $3.65 billion in cash plus the assumption of debt, resulting in a transaction value of about CAN $7 billion (USD $5.1 billion).
 This deal follows Verizon’s recent announcement that it’s acquiring Frontier for $20 billion.

 Today’s announcement between Bell Canada and Ziply would make Bell the third largest fiber internet services provider in North America, after AT&T and Verizon.
 Currently, AT&T passes 28 million locations with fiber, and Verizon passes 17.8 million.
 After close of the Ziply deal, Bell Canada will have about 9 million fiber locations, combining its 7.7 million locations in Canada with Ziply’s 1.3 million in the U.S.